 - The dates you joined and left the pension scheme

-I suggest using email rather than phone or surface mail as this will provide you with a permanent record of all interactions in your search for your lost pensions.
+I suggest using email rather than requesting it by phone or post as this will provide you with a permanent record of all interactions in your search for your lost pensions.

 If your pension was provided by a pension company, personal pension or workplace pension, then you may have to contact the pension provider for further details.
 Your old employer should be able to provide the pension provider's contact details.